2i2c-org/docs/user/howto/launch-dask-gateway-cluster.md

 client
 ```

-Make a note of the dashboard address of the form `service/...` to connect to the Dask dashboard.
+Note the dashboard address of the form `/services/...` to connect to the Dask dashboard.

 ### Connect Dask dashboard to Dask JupyterLab extension